cchitsiang/awesome-stars/topics.md

 - [Escape-Technologies/graphman](https://github.com/Escape-Technologies/graphman) - Quikly scaffold a postman collection for a GraphQL API.
 Compatible with Postman & Insomnia.
 - [t3-oss/create-t3-app](https://github.com/t3-oss/create-t3-app) - The best way to start a full-stack, typesafe Next.js app
 - [teamhanko/hanko](https://github.com/teamhanko/hanko) - Authentication and user management for the passkey era.
-- [oven-sh/bun](https://github.com/oven-sh/bun) - Incredibly fast JavaScript runtime, bundler, transpiler, and package manager – all in one
+- [oven-sh/bun](https://github.com/oven-sh/bun) - Incredibly fast JavaScript runtime, bundler, test runner, and package manager – all in one
 - [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 Logto is a cost-effective open-source alternative to Auth0.
 It offers a seamless developer experience and is well-suited for individuals and growing companies.
 - [opensumi/core](https://github.com/opensumi/core) - 🚀  A framework helps you quickly build Cloud or Desktop IDE products.
 - [denoland/fresh](https://github.com/denoland/fresh) - The next-gen web framework.